 A Answers (5)

-Mehmet Oz, MD, Cardiology, answeredPeople with type 1 diabetes have to replace their body's production of insulin with injections of insulin.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredPeople with type 1 diabetes have to replace their body's production of insulin with injections of insulin.
 Type 1 diabetes which is usually diagnosed in childhood but may be diagnosed at any age, occurs when the pancreas makes no insulin because of an autoimmune assault on the insulin-producing cells.